impacthubmsp/ImpactHub-App/README.md

+# Delete this first section when project is completed.

-# ImpactHub-App
+## ImpactHub-App
 A React application that allows members of co-work spaces to checkin and out.

-# Database Setup
+## Database Setup
-Database is done with PostgreSQL, it should be created and called "impact-hub-app'.
+Database is done with PostgreSQL, it should be created and called **"impact-hub-app'**.

+---

 # ImpactHub App